 We of course were not very surprised to see the M18 High Output batteries, in this case the 6.0Ah battery, delivering a better performance for the 1” High Torque Impact.
 This tools comes with two 12.0Ah batteries and Milwaukee recommends using High Output batteries with it for best performance.
 It is very interesting to see all the other tools even down to the compact stubby perform better based solely on the battery.

 We’ve always heard the pitch on Milwaukee FUEL about how REDLINK technology connects the batteries and brushless motors to optimize performance.
 While it may seem like a marketing gimmick at first, this test has shown that battery power can make a huge difference on the performance of the motor and overall efficiency of your tool.
 Other brands are catching on to this trend as well.
-Dewalt is moving towards the next generation of “Flexvolt Advantage” tools with their 18V/20V line to basically do a very similar thing with backwards compatible batteries.
+Dewalt is moving towards the next generation of “Flexvolt Advantage” tools with their 20V brushless tools to basically do a very similar thing with backwards compatible batteries.

 Since completing our test we actually saw another video on the Torque Test Channel, where they were testing Dewalt 4.0Ah vs 5.0Ah vs a Fake Knockoff Battery.
 We recommend checking it out if you’re interested in seeing how their different battery ranges compare.
 This makes us really want to go back and test everything Milwaukee and Dewalt from 3.0Ah to 12.0Ah batteries to see how the two rivals hold up against each other.